chsiva/Terraform/README.md

     Backup and Recovery Strategies like "snapshot"
     prevent_destroy = true # this will block perform action but will not create a new vm as well

+#Avoid other users to remove/release lock

+   How it works (example with GCS bucket):  lockfile will be

+       - Configure your Terraform configuration: You'll specify the S3 bucket where the state file will be stored and the DynamoDB table for locking in the backend block.
+       - Initialize Terraform: When you run terraform init, Terraform sets up the remote backend and enables state locking.
+       - Run a command (e.g., terraform apply): Terraform checks the DynamoDB table for an existing lock.
+       - Acquire lock: If no lock exists, Terraform creates one in the DynamoDB table.
+This prevents others from running commands that would modify the state.
+       - Perform operation: Terraform proceeds with the requested operation (e.g., applying changes).
+       - Release lock: Once the operation is complete, Terraform releases the lock in the DynamoDB table.

+        terraform {
+          backend "s3" {
+            bucket         = "your-terraform-state-bucket"  # Replace with your bucket name key            = "terraform/state"              # Path to your state file region         = "us-west-2"                    # AWS region
+            dynamodb_table = "terraform-lock-table"         # Replace with your DynamoDB table name }
+        }

+        This configuration tells Terraform to store the state file in the specified S3 bucket at the given key and to use the terraform-lock-table DynamoDB table for state locking

+        Example of Lock Information in DynamoDB:
+            When a Terraform command like terraform apply is run and acquires a lock, an item will be created in your DynamoDB lock table.
+You can view this item using the AWS CLI:

+            $aws dynamodb scan --table-name terraform-lock-table --profile=<your_aws_profile>
+            $aws dynamodb scan --table-name <your_lock_table_name> --profile=<your_aws_profile>

 # terraform folder structure